ISISComputingGroup/ibex_developers_manual/doc/processes/dev_processes/Dependency-Updates.md

   * ALARM
   * IOCLOG
 - Check that CS Studio IDE is loaded correctly
-- Update the Ansible playbook with the new version as per [these instructions](https://github.com/ISISComputingGroup/ansible-playbooks/tree/main?tab=readme-ov-file#updating-jdk-version).
+- Update the Ansible playbook with the new version as per {ref}`ansibleupdatingjdk`

 ### Maven
 - There are two versions of maven, this is to update the one following the format `maven-X.x.x`